sbaaihamza/kaggle_predict_future_sales/README.md

 * standard lag features (target value for X-months ago, target mean value for shop/item_category/items) (X=1,2,3,6,12)
 * how much time this item is on the market (or is it brand new item that appear for the very first time)
 * mean target values for new items (that appear for the very first time) for shop/item_category
-* text features  generated from shop_names
+* text feature  generated from shop_names
 * grouping items into small categories

 Tools I used in this competition are: numpy, pandas, sklearn, XGBoost GPU, LightGBM